 These Black Bean Burgers are flavorful and hearty with a great texture.
 As an added bonus, they don’t fall apart like veggie burgers tend to do.
 They’re perfect on my homemade hamburger buns but would also be good on store-bought buns.

 As the Master Taste Tester and I continue our quest for more vegetarian type meals these Black Bean Burgers, adapted from an America’s Test Kitchen recipe, fit the bill without sacrificing taste.
-The ingredients include canned black beans, eggs, all purpose flour, scallions, garlic, ground cumin, Sciracha hot sauce, ground coriander, salt, pepper, and tortilla chips.
+I used the following ingredients: Canned black beans, eggs, all purpose flour, scallions, garlic, ground cumin, Sciracha hot sauce, ground coriander, salt, pepper, and tortilla chips.

-I whisked the eggs and flour together until a paste formed, and then stirred in the scallions, garlic, cumin, hot sauce, coriander, salt, and pepper until everything was well combined.
+Next, I whisked the eggs and flour together until a paste formed.
+Then, I stirred in the scallions, garlic, cumin, hot sauce, coriander, salt and pepper until everything was well combined.

-I processed the tortilla chips in the food processor for about 30 seconds until they were finely ground.
-Then, I added the black beans to the food processor, and pulsed it about 5 times until the beans were roughly broken down.
-I added the black bean mixture to the egg mixture, and stirred until everything was well combined.
+After that, I processed the tortilla chips in the food processor for about 30 seconds until they were finely ground.
+Then, I added the black beans to the food processor.
+I pulsed it about 5 times until the beans were roughly broken down.
+Next, I added the black bean mixture to the egg mixture and stirred until everything was well combined.

 The Black Bean Burgers were a meal in themselves.
 They were perfectly cooked and perfectly delicious.
 Yum!